Updated on by Daniel Twigg

 Luckily CRM (Customer Relationship Management) applications provide a solution for long-suffering salespeople.
 They provide flexible ways to consolidate your customer data.
 As a result, this helps to streamline your sales process and provide greater top-down visibility of how your deals are maturing.

 Enterprises like Salesforce lead the way in the CRM market.
 They have built their platform out to be more than just a place to manage your sales leads; you can manage processes throughout your business on it.

 Lighter CRMs, such as Pipedrive, CapsuleCRM and Insightly are more focused on the sales side.
 They all allow your teams to better organise themselves and collaborate for the best of your business.
 Getting a grip on your pipeline has never been easier.

 Why leave data input to be a manual task?
 CRMs can be configured to be automatically updated when emails are sent or received, invoices are paid (or not), and chats are handled on Intercom or other web chat channels….. the potential is endless.
 While some CRMs offer ‘in-built’ integrations, others can be readily enhanced using an iPaaS platform.

 Automated Deal Machine SaaS Tool

 Using an iPaaS solution can transform your CRM from being a static ledger of customer details and deals to a fully automated deal machine.

 Take Pipedrive as an example, using an “Updated Deal” webhook trigger inside Cyclr will send a notification whenever a deal is updated.
-Follow this with logic steps to determine what stage of your pipeline the deal was in and has now been moved to.
+Follow this with logical steps to determine what stage of your pipeline the deal was in and has now been moved to.
 Then you can trigger your own processes in whichever SaaS tool you like.

 For example, you can automate when your customer success team get involved in a deal.
 By automatically setting up any necessary assets (pre-filled with information from the CRM deal) to kick-start onboarding.